Increase DR score red

 how to get links

-You can find the ideal websites to contact—known as target sites—with Ahrefs.
-Enter your website—or that of another in your niche—into the “Site Explorer” and then click on “competing domains.”
+You can find the ideal websites to contact, known as target sites, with Ahrefs.
+Enter your website, or that of another in your niche, into the “Site Explorer” and then click on “organic competitors.”
 This will bring up a list of similar sites.

-It’s then a case of finding out who runs the website and sending them a message or email introducing yourself and asking them to link to your content.
+Then, it’s a case of finding out who runs the website, sending them a message or email introducing yourself, and asking them to link to your content.

 ✅ Pursue unlinked mentions

-Finding unlinked mentions is a strategy where you look for instances where a website has mentioned your business but they haven’t added a link to your site.
+Finding unlinked mentions involves looking for instances where a website has mentioned your business but has not added a link to your site.

-While it sounds like a lot of work, it’s easy to automate much of the process.
+While it sounds like a lot of work, much of the process can be automated.
 Simply set up a Google Alert for your brand’s name.
-When you receive an email or notification, head to the web page to see if it has linked to you.
+When you receive an email or notification, head to the web page to see if it is linked to you.
 If it hasn’t, send them an email asking for the link.

 This strategy works best for established sites.
 If people don’t already know about your website, they are unlikely to mention you in the first place.